 Position: Assistant Coach, Safeties

-• He became a full-time assistant coach (safeties) in January 2017.
+• Became Clemson’s full-time assistant coach (safeties) in January 2017.

-• Produced a second-team All-ACC honoree in Tanner Muse and an honorable mention selection in K’Von Wallace as Clemson’s 15-0 national championship squad led the nation in scoring defense (13.1 points per game).
+• Produced a Second-Team All-ACC honoree in Muse and an Honorable Mention selection in Wallace in 2018, as the 15-0 national title squad led the nation in scoring defense (13.1 points per game).

 • His safeties helped Clemson rank fifth in the nation in pass efficiency defense (106.9) in 2017.